Or1g3n/nvim/README.md

     **💡 Note:** The below is NOT exhaustive but a highlight of common actions.

-    - Keymaps and Help search
+    - Search Keymaps and Help
         | Keymap | Description |
         | -------------- | -------------- |
         | `<Leader>sk` | Open keymaps fuzzy finder |